PETA APPROVED VEGAN

 Our path to vegan leather

-Many people still consider genuine leather to be the best choice.
+Many of us still think of genuine leather as the ultimate premium choice.
 It is considered robust and durable - and therefore sustainable.
 But in the interests of sustainability, shouldn't we simply consume less and choose ethical, animal-friendly alternatives?

 How can we be sustainable and animal-friendly?